-Haggerty is the 229th former Northwoods League player to debut in MLB
+Haggerty is the 229th former Northwoods League player and the eighth member of the Express to debut in MLB

 Rochester, Minn. – Former Eau Claire Express infielder Sam Haggerty, made his Major League debut for the New York Mets on Wednesday, September 4, 2019.
 Haggerty is the 229th former Northwoods League player to reach the Major League level.

 Haggerty, who played collegiately at the University of New Mexico, played for the Express in 2013.
 He was drafted by the Cleveland Indians in the 24th round of the 2015 MLB draft.

 In 2013 with the Express, Haggerty played in 34 games and hit .317 with two home runs and six doubles.
 He drove in 23 runs, walked 17 times and stole five bases.